adrian-kwiatkowski/resume/README.md

 # About me

-My name is Adrian and I am an iOS Developer with almost 3 years of experience.
+My name is Adrian and I am an iOS Developer with ~5 years of experience.
+During this time I have worked on a number of projects from within different business areas (mainly shopping, social, utility and telecom apps).
 I have been a fan of Apple products for as long as I can remember.

 At work, I am professional and pay attention to details.
-I am a well-organized person that enjoys working individually, but is far more excited about being part of a team with people who like to get things done in the most effective way.
+I am a well-organized person that enjoys working individually, but is far more excited about being a part of a team with people who like to get things done in the most effective and simple way.
+I love modern, minimalistic design and good User Experience.

+My commercial iOS Development journey has started in a company that manages the largest shopping/coupon apps in Poland and there I gained experience working with large scale apps (100k+ MAU).
+During that time I also learned how to work with e.g. Firebase, Realm, fastlane.
+Also, this was the time when I got to know how to work in Scrum and Kanban.
+Then, for around 1,5 years I was working in a software house and learned basics of reactive programming (RxSwift) and also expanded my skills in application architecture.

+In the beginning of 2021, I moved to Copenhagen and started working in Jayway on the GN Kai project - a companion app that helps onboard people to a new experience of using hearing aid.
+This app was written entirely using Apple's new UI framework - SwiftUI.
+Later that year I joined Jabra Sound+ team where I learned the basics of the new Swift Concurrency framework (async await).

 Personally, I am a very friendly and conflict-free person.
-I also love the eco-friendly, zero waste lifestyle, a mindfulness approach and all kinds of animals - I own a cat.
+I also love the eco-friendly, zero waste lifestyle, a mindfulness approach and all kinds of animals - I have a cat.

 ## Contact info